hdew12354/aPhotoADay/README.md

 # a Photo A Day
-an AutomaticSelfie Journal maker thingy for Raspberry Pi, created & tested RasPi Zero WH with the ZeroCam
+an Automatic Selfie Journal maker thingy for Raspberry Pi, created & tested RasPi Zero WH with the ZeroCam

 #How To Use!